 - Avoid or Reduce Grains.
 It is a good idea to avoid grains as well, but eat whole grains if you feel compelled to eat them.
 All grains contain phytic acid, which blocks minerals from being absorbed.
 Soaking grains for 24 hours with vinegar prior to cooking can mitigate phytic acid content.
 Additionally, cavemen only had limited access to grains — they were only eaten seasonally if at all.
 Our bodies are evolutionarily designed to only properly metabolize meat, fish, eggs, veggies, fruit, nuts and seeds — the diet the caveman ate for millions of years.
-Any other foods don’t work well with our metabolism or promote health like our ancestral diet.
-I try to keep my diet as close to this Paleo (think Paleolithic times) model as possible.
+Many people have adapted to grains today, but I still advise avoiding gluten-congaing grains.

 - Pulsed Electromagnetic Fields.
-For a full explanation on this technology, read Sherry Rogers’ Detoxify or Die page 278.
+For a full explanation on this technology, see Pemfglobal.com.
 Pulsed electromagnetic fields heal the body in a profound way, increasing bone density by 6% per year.
 It is simply a mat you lay on for 8 minutes twice a day that feeds your body pulsed electromagnetic energy that promotes healing and bone density.
 It also aids in healing injury and broken bones that are having difficulty healing.
-This item is essential for healing from osteoporosis.
-Purchase an iMRS Wellness System.
-See a video of the Quantron resonance system.
-You can also find them at some health practitioner’s offices.
+Listen to this podcast I did with Allie Ochs, an expert in Pulsed Electromagnetic Fields.

 - Whole Body Vibrational Training.
 WBVT, also known as Acceleration Training, is ideally done using a platform that vibrates in three planes: vertical, horizontal and sagittal (front to back).
 It has been shown to be a safe, natural way to ward off osteoporosis, and can also help the elderly maintain postural control and balance.
 In one six month long study, WBVT was found to produce a significant increase in hip area bone density in postmenopausal women, while conventional weight training was only able to slow the rate of deterioration.